Microsoft's stock market value pulls ahead of Apple's

 Since then, Microsoft has not ended an official trading session with a stock market value greater than Apple’s.

-Shares of several cloud software makers also rose on Wednesday after Salesforce.com Inc’s (CRM.N) upbeat quarterly earnings boosted Wall Street expectations for the fast-growing sector, which faced pressure in the recent sell-off in technology stocks.
+Shares of several cloud software makers also rose on Wednesday after Salesforce.com Inc’s upbeat quarterly earnings boosted Wall Street’s expectations for the fast-growing sector, which faced pressure in the recent selloff in technology stocks.

-Since Satya Nadella took over as chief executive in 2014, Microsoft has reduced its reliance on Windows software for PCs and became a major player in cloud computing, second only to Amazon.com Inc (AMZN.O).
+Since Satya Nadella took over as chief executive in 2014, Microsoft has reduced its reliance on Windows software for PCs and became a major player in cloud computing, second only to Amazon.com.

-In recent months, technology shares have been punished as investors worried about rising interest rates and fallout from the U.S.-China trade war.
+In recent months, technology shares have been punished due to investor worries about rising interest rates and fallout from the trade war between the United States and China.

-But Apple has suffered more than other Silicon Valley stalwarts, losing 19 percent since the iPhone maker warned on Nov.
-1 that crucial holiday-quarter sales would likely miss Wall Street expectations.
+But Apple has suffered more than other Silicon Valley stalwarts, down 19 percent since the iPhone maker warned on Nov.
+1 that sales for the crucial holiday quarter would likely miss Wall Street expectations.

 Global demand for smartphones has slowed in recent years, making it more difficult for Apple to increase its revenue.